mlcommons/medperf/docs/mlcubes/gandlf_mlcube.md

 Note that if you want to train on GPU you can use `-d cuda`, but the example used here should take only few seconds using the CPU.

 !!! warning
     This tutorial assumes the user is using the latest GaNDLF version.
-The configuration file `config_classification.yaml` will cause problems if you are using a different version, make sure you do the necesary changes.
+The configuration file `config_getting_started_segmentation_rad3d.yaml` will cause problems if you are using a different version, make sure you do the necessary changes.

 You will now have your trained model and its related files in the folder `trained_model_output`.
 We are ready to start deployment steps.